wagtail/gsoc/gsod/2023/wagtail-2023-case-study.md

 We unexpectedly decided to switch the tutorial website’s theme from a bakery, as per our existing demo website, to a personal portfolio.
 This was at the suggestion of our technical writer, with the goal of making the site more valuable for people going through this.
 After all, we are intending for the site to demonstrate a real-world setup, so there is no reason they couldn’t keep it as the basis for their project in the future.

+As we went, we further adjusted the tutorial’s content with the goal of making the site reusable beyond the tutorial.
+For example, the social media links within the footer were created to demonstrate a specific pattern in Wagtail websites, and to be a compelling part of the site for people to customize for their needs:

 [![Screenshot of the portfolio website homepage with content from Thibaud with a pineapple mug](./deliverables/screenshot_of_the_portfolio_website_homepage_with_content_from_thibaud_with_a_pineapple_mug.png)](./deliverables/screenshot_of_the_portfolio_website_homepage_with_content_from_thibaud_with_a_pineapple_mug.png)